NYPL/metronome/CONTRIBUTING.md

 2. This will take you to the edit mode.
 Make your desired changes in the file.
 If you are unfamiliar with markdown we have two sections that may be relevant to you: [Learning Markdown](#learning-markdown) | [Programs for Authoring Markdown](#programs-for-authoring-markdown)
 3. When you have completed authoring your changes, scroll to the bottom of the page.
 Under the subheader "Commit changes", add a meaningful commit message for the changes you have made.
 An example of a good commit is this one from Ellen:

     `Adds subfield categories to 3.
 AT-001: Page Title"]()`

     An example of a poor commit message is this one:

     `Updates CONTRIBUTING.md`

-4. After authoring a meaningful commit message,
+4. After authoring a meaningful commit message, hit the green button labeled "Commit changes".
+5. Navigate to the website and the subpage that you have edited.
+See your new changes by doing a hard refresh on the page (`Shift` + `Cmd` + `R` for Macs, `Shift` + `Ctrl` + `R` for Windows and Linux machines).

 ## Creating New Documentation
 Creating New File